davemk00/fullStackOpen2019/part4/bloglist/README.md

 **Commit 6** - Part 4.9*: Blog list tests, step2
   - added the missed refactoring requested in step 1
   - tested for "id" as defined

+**Commit 7** - Part 4.10: Blog list tests, step3
+  - tests that POST increases blogs in DB by 1
+  - tests that the new url is saved